CryptoGnome/LimitSwap/README.md

 - Open **Windows Powershell** (or Mac Terminal on MacOs)
 - Navigate into the unzipped folder
-- Run command: "**pip install -r requirements.txt**"  --> this will install all the packages needed to run LimitSwap
+- Run command: `pip install -r requirements.txt`  --> this will install all the packages needed to run LimitSwap

 ==> And it's done! ✅